 “Millennials rank opportunities to learn and grow in a job above all other considerations.”

-Mobile learning is the perfect opportunity to make training your competitive advantage.
+Employee onboarding mobile appsare the perfect opportunity to make training your competitive advantage.
 The promise of a meaningful, effective onboarding process and continued learning opportunities will make your company attractive to younger workers.

-Compliance training is one common component of many onboarding programs.
+Compliance training is one common component of many employee onboarding programs.
 In a case study on mobile learning for compliance training by Merrill Lynch, employees reportedly:

 Those are some incredible metrics.
-Not only did mobile learning help Merrill Lynch drastically reduce time spent in training, the program remained equally effective and boasted superior completion rates.
+Not only did mobile training help Merrill Lynch drastically reduce time spent in training, the program remained equally effective and boasted superior completion rates.
 Such results speak to the efficacy of a mobile learning methodology and could surely be extended to other aspects of the onboarding process.

 Walmart, as another example, saw a 91% voluntary participation rate and a 15% increase in employee knowledge after administering a microlearning course to reduce safety incidents.
 Microlearning, as its name implies, consists of exceptionally short learning segments, and is particularly popular in mobile learning.

-Other mLearning strategies, such as point-of-need learning and performance support tools, are designed to provide real-time assistance and can be used to reduce the amount of upfront training required for a given role.
+Other employee onboarding strategies, such as point-of-need learning and performance support tools, are designed to provide real-time assistance and can be used to reduce the amount of upfront training required for a given role.
 When equipped with an accessible library of useful, performance-enhancing information, workers can spend less time remembering stuff and more time getting things done.

 “The traditional employer-employee relationship is being replaced by the emergence of a diverse workforce ecosystem,” according to Deloitte Insights, which reports that only 42% of today’s organizations are composed primarily of salaried employees.
 The new workforce ecosystem is a combination of traditional employees, gig workers, freelancers, and service providers that give employers “flexibility, capabilities, and the potential for exploring different economic models in sourcing talent.”